French Bulldog Temperament & Personality Guide

 Alertness and Guarding

 Many breed-associated conditions are manageable when detected early but become significantly more complex — and expensive — when diagnosis is delayed.
-Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition French Bulldogs are prone to.
+Watch for early signs of brachycephalic syndrome, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions French Bulldogs are prone to.

 Veterinary Care Schedule for French Bulldogs